 Indy Parks and Recreation struggles to fill hundreds of lifeguard positions over the summer.
-With REV and the city’s Employ Indy arm, they’re attracting qualified, vetted workers interested in summer and part-time employment for foster youth in school.
+With REV they’re attracting qualified foster youth interested in summer and part-time employment while still in school.

 Buckingham Companies wants a steady flow of candidates for their maintenance technician apprentice programs.
 REV not only gives foster youth a job in a high-wage career path, but youth can live in Buckingham’s apartments provided to them while they learn.